Ghost-free, gauge invariant SVT generalizations of Horndeski theory

 \section{Abstract}

-We present a new type of Scalar--Vector--Tensor (SVT) theories with higher derivatives of all the fields in the action, but with second order equations of motion.
-The higher derivative vector field is invariant under a U(1) gauge transformation and the Scalar--Tensor sector corresponds to Horndeski theory.
-We also present a subclass of these SVT theories with 8 free functions of $\pi$ and $X$ where the speed of the tensor and vector modes is exactly the same.
-In particular, the Horndeski functions $G_4(\pi,X)$ and $G_5(\pi)$ remain free, while the speed of the vector modes tracks the speed of the tensor modes.
-Additionally, the vector sector retains freedom through the four new functions.
-All the theories here shown are a generalization of the Kaluza-Klein reduction of 5D Horndeski theory, sharing the main properties in cosmology, but including new free scalar functions in the Lagrangian.
+We analyze the generalizations of Kaluza--Klein compactifications of 5D Horndeski theory.
+They are Scalar--Vector--Tensor (SVT) theories with higher derivatives in the action, but with second order equations of motion.
+The vector field is invariant under a U(1) gauge transformation and the Scalar--Tensor sector corresponds to Horndeski theory.
+A subclass of these SVT theories is such that the Horndeski functions $G_4(\pi,X)$ and $G_5(\pi)$ remain free, while the speed of the tensor and vector modes is exactly the same.
+We show a subclass where the vector sector retains freedom through new functions of $\pi,\, X$ while the speed of the vector modes still tracks the speed of the tensor modes.